neondatabase/website/content/guides/next-upload-aws-s3.md

 ## Create access keys for IAM users (in AWS)

-In the navigation bar on the upper right in your AWS account, choose your name, and then choose **Security credentials**.
+In the navigation bar on the upper right in your AWS account, click on your name, and then choose **Security credentials**.

 ![](/guides/images/iam-1.png)